apockill/clai/README.md

 Command Line AI- this tool lets you call ChatGPT from a CLI.

 I'm designing this to be used in conjunction with a fork of [shin][shin], which will allow you to call `clai` from any textbox in your computer.
-Finally, chatGPT everywhere!
+Finally, ChatGPT everywhere!

+The long-term vision for this project is to add support for extracting context.
+For example, it would read the current text on a window and be able to add to it, or answer questions about it.

 _________________